 Skills: Blocks, Sequencing, Loops

 This activity is another one that’s perfect for slightly older kids.
 Intermediate learners will need to write codes to program a virtual robot.
 The students will need to write a successful code that a robot can respond to.

 It’s a great responsive program that allows students to immediately test the functionality of their coding skills.
 It also has a wide variety of functions that the robots can do, so it’s one of the best coding activities for kids in Middle School.
 They form part of the Hour of Code nationwide initiative.

 Skills: Sequencing, Debugging

 Cup Stacking Algorithms

 Finally, this last coding activity for kids is another one that doesn’t require any internet access.
 All you need to do is get some plastic cups and download the free printable.

 Students will need to learn what the different symbols represent and, based on a series of requirements and limitations, create a cup stacking design.
 It’s perfect to teach younger kids the basics of coding design.

 There are tons of free resources for kids to learn coding, even from as young as two years old!
 Coding is a great skill for children as it involves problem-solving and logical thinking skills, so even if children don’t want to get into the computer science fields, the skills they learn will transfer to other areas as well.
 So make sure to try out these coding activities for kids and enter the world of computer science!

-Starting at only $5.99 a class, Classover helps kids to develop their coding skills by providing the best in class online coding platform.
+With an affordable price, Classover helps kids to develop their coding skills by providing the best in class online coding platform.
 Let us introduce your kid to the basics of programming.